ABOUT ME

 After defending my PhD, I joined the Integrative Neuromonitoring and Critical Care Informatics Group (INCCI) at MIT as a Postdoctoral Associate, under the supervision of prof. Thomas Heldt.
 At MIT, I won the Research Laboratory of Electronics's Translational Fellowship, for my work on noninvasive intracranial pressure estimation (check out the article MIT News wrote about it).
 In 2017, I joined the Institute of Medical Engineering and Science at MIT as research scientist.

-In 2018, I joined Dolby Laboratories as Senior Staff Scientist, and I am now leading a research team whose mission is to create the next generation of entertainment technologies, leveraging AI, computer vision, and wearable sensing.
-At Dolby, I led the ML and AI research behind the Dolby Atmos Personalized Rendering and the Dolby.io Speech Analytics API
+In 2018, I joined Dolby Laboratories as Senior Staff Scientist.
+In 2021 I transition from independent contributor into a managerial role, and I now lead the Machine Reasoning and Perception team at Dolby.
+At Dolby, I led the ML and AI research behind the Dolby Atmos Personalized Rendering and the Dolby.io Speech Analytics API.

 In 2021 I joined the Electrical and Computer Engineering Department of the University of Washington as affiliate professor, while keeping my full-time Dolby appointment.